Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Phytolacca Decandra

+Fibromyalgia.
+Glandular swellings, burning and inflammation.
+Has a powerful effect on fibrous and osseous tissues; fasciae and muscle sheaths.
+Diphtheria.
+Tetanus, Opisthotonos.
+Weight loss.
+Fistula. lachrymal, bleeding.
 Skin itches, dry, shrunken, pale.
 Papula, pustular, boil.
 Squamous eruptions.
-Swelling and induration of glands.
 Venereal buboes.
-Warts and moles.
-Soft palate and swollen tonsils.
-Tonsils swollen; dark-red appearance.
-Pseudo-membranous exudation, grayish white; thick, tenacious yellowish mucus, difficult to dislodge.
+Warts, moles.
+Pseudomembranous exudation, grayish white; thick, tenacious yellowish mucus, difficult to dislodge.
 Uvula large, dropsical.
 Mumps.
 Follicular pharyngitis.

-Bleeding from rectum.
 Urine scanty, suppressed.
 Nephritis.
-Mastitis; mammae hard and sensitive.
-Breasts tumors with enlarged axillary glands.
-Mammary abscess.
+Mastitis: mammae hard and sensitive, abscess, tumors with enlarged axillary glands.
 Menses too copious and frequent.
 Ovarian neuralgia.
 Painful induration of testicles.

-Baryta iodide Non-Hodgkin's Malignant Lymphoma-Types-Causes-Symptoms-Diagnosis-Allopathic and Homeopathic Treatment-Dr. Qaisar Ahmed
+Baryta iodide Lymphoma-Hodgkin lymphoma-Allopathic and Homeopathic Treatment-Dr Qaisar Ahmed

 Acts on the lymphatic system, increased leukocytosis.
 Quinsy.
 Indurated glands, especially tonsils and breasts.
 Strumous ophthalmia, with tumefaction of cervical glands and stunted growth.
-Tumors. excellent for lymphoma especially cervical glands.
+Tumors.
+Lymphoma especially cervical glands.
 Exhaustive sweat and perspiration.

 Calcarea iodide

 Enlarged glands, tonsils.
-Hyperthyroidism in puberty.
+Hyperthyroidism.
 Adenoids.
 Uterine fibroids.
-Croup.
-Polypi of nose and ear.
-Enlarged tonsils.
-Pneumonia.
-Indolent ulcers, accompanying varicose veins.
 Easy perspiration.
-Copper-colored and populous eruptions, tinea, favus, crusta lactea, swelling of the glands.
+Copper-colored and populous eruptions, tinea, favus, crusta lactea.

 Plumbum Metallicum

 Amaurosis.
 Anemia.
 Aneurysm.
 Anhidrosis.
 Asthma.
+Lymphoma.
 Atrophy.
 Bone exostoses.
-Brain softening; brain tumor.
+Brain tumor.
 Bright’s disease.
 Cystitis.
 Diplopia.
 Dropsy.
 Dysmenorrhea.
 Dysuria.
 Emaciation.
 Hemoptysis.
 Hemorrhoids.
 Hyperesthesia.
 Hypopyon (accumulation of WBC in eyes).
 Jaundice.
 Jaw tumor.
-Kidney’s affections; granular kidneys.
+Granular kidneys.
 Liver affections.
-Nephritis.
-Numbness.
 Esophageal stricture.
 Paralysis – diphtheritic; agitans.
 Perichondritis.
 Progressive muscular atrophy.
 Colon or Colorectal cancer.
 Spinal sclerosis; spinal tumor.
 Spleen – affections.
 Tongue cancer – paralysis.
-Typhlitis.
-Umbilicus abscess.
-Vaginal spasm, vaginal tumors, cancers.
+Vaginal spasm, tumors, cancers.
 Varicose.

 Baryta Carbonica